 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 The Manly to Spit Walk is one of the best Sydney coastal walks for a quick escape from the city.
-The trail from Manly Beach to Spit Bridge follows the coastline through rugged bush, into deep bays and onto high cliffs – offering several stunning viewpoints along the way.
-Traversing through dense forest and past ancient Aboriginal carvings, the Manly coastal walk is not only scenic, but historic, too.
-Well-connected by public transport, it’s one of the easiest bush walks in Sydney to access – making the Manly to Spit Bridge Walk highly favorable to both locals and tourists.
+The trail from Manly Beach to Spit Bridge follows the coastline through rugged bush, into deep bays and onto high cliffs – offering several stunning Sydney viewpoints along the way.
+Traversing through dense forest and past ancient Aboriginal carvings, the Manly coastal walk is not only scenic, but historic.
+Well-connected by public transport, it’s one of the easiest bush walks in Sydney to access – making the Manly to Spit Bridge Walk highly popular with both locals and tourists.

-Ranking as one of our favorite walks around Sydney, we are sharing our first-hand knowledge to help other adventurers enjoy the scenic walkway.
+Ranking as one of our favorite walks around Sydney, we are sharing our first-hand knowledge to help other adventurers in Australia enjoy the scenic walkway.
 Below, we include specifics of the Manly to Spit Coastal Walk and explain each section in detail.
 You will also find answers to the most common questions – like how to get to Manly Beach, the Manly to Spit Walk Distance and the Spit Bridge opening times.
-Additionally, we have included a helpful (and handy!)
-Manly to Spit Walk Map.
+Additionally, we have included a helpful Manly to Spit Walk Map at the end of the article.

 Manly To Spit Walk Details

 Before you set off on the Manly walk to Spit Bridge, you probably have a few questions.
-Don’t worry – we include all the pertinent details below!
+No worries – we include all the pertinent details below!

 How Long Is The Manly To Spit Walk?

 The entire length of the Manly Beach walk to Spit Bridge is about 10km (6.2 miles) one way.
 Therefore, the roundtrip Manly-to-Spit-to-Manly walk distance is 20km (12.4 miles).
-Because it is possible to access the Manly walking tracks at several points (even with public transport), it is possible to shorten the length of the walk to whatever you desire.
-However, if possible, we recommend completing the entire walk one way.
+Because it is possible to access the Manly walking tracks at several points (even with public transport), it is possible to shorten the length of this Sydney coastal walk to whatever you desire.
+However, if possible, we recommend completing the entire Manly to Spit walk one way.

 Manly To Spit Walk Time

 The Manly to Spit Bridge scenic walk can be completed in about 3 to 4 hours one way.
-Of course, how long it takes depends on your pace, how many detours you take and how often you stop.
+Of course, how long it takes depends on your pace, how many detours you take and how often you stop to enjoy the impressive Australian scenery.
 Although we took a few side trails, stopped for a picnic lunch and paused for several photo ops, we finished the trek in a little over 4 hours.

 Manly To Spit Difficulty Level

 The Manly to Spit Bridge trail is easy-to-moderate and suitable for most walkers.
-The scenic walkway does have stairs, incline/decline and varied path types (paved, dirt, wooden path and sand beach).
+This Sydney scenic walkway does have stairs, incline/decline and varied path types (paved, dirt, wooden path and sand beach).

 How To Get To The Manly To Spit Bridge Coastal Walk